uwescience/HackWeek-Writeup/paper.md

 ### What is a hackathon?

-Hackathons are typically short sprint-like events, focused on creating technological solutions in the form of small projects, or 'hacks'.
-They were originally held by organizations focused on technology, such as companies or software conferences.
+Hackathons are time-bounded, collaborative events that have historically focused on software development and technology design.
+In recent years hackathons have expanded into a model for intensive short-term collaboration across many different organizations.
+Core elements of these collaborative events include opportunities for networking, the strengthening of social ties and community-building [@Drouhard2017].

 But, as espoused in constructivist educational philosophy hackathons also provide an excellent opportunity to learn by doing [@Bransford2000-lu, @Papert1980-fh].
 Furthermore, because of their ad-hoc and focused nature, they are also a very fertile venue for creating